abhishekarya1/myblog/content/post/2018-06-13-hacking-techniques.md

 ## Conclusion

-This was just an overview of some methods commonly used by hackers.
+This was just an overview of some methods commonly used by hackers and also how the tools in [Kali Linux](https://www.kali.org/) (One of the most powerful penetration testing distributions) are categorized.
 I tried to make it as less technical as possible and this post will act as an introduction to my further posts on Hacking, Cybersecurity and Kali Linux.

 ## Learning Resources